 When you think about it, the complementarity of the early church leaders was interesting, and its dynamics must have been, too.
 So is the fact that each of them authored Scripture.

 Regarding the interplay of personalities and backgrounds, think in particular of Peter, Paul, and James — a group that can, I think, be fairly characterized as the Big Three of the early church leadership.

 Peter was a fisherman by trade, joined Jesus at the beginning of His ministry, and was extremely close to Him.
 James, who was Jesus’ brother, grew up with Him in the backwater town of Nazareth and presumably knew Him well, too — but was not one of His followers until later, and indeed maybe not until after the Crucifixion.
 And Paul, who was by far the best educated of the three and was born in the metropolis of Tarsus and grew up in Jerusalem, did not know Jesus at all before the Crucifixion and was in fact a persecutor of Christians until Jesus appeared to him on the road to Damascus.
 But all three became church leaders and died martyrs.

-Imagine, then, what meetings among the three of them must have been like.
+Imagine, then, what interactions among the three of them must have been like.
 James was Jesus’ brother, but Peter had followed Him the longest and most loyally, and Paul was the smartest.
 On the other hand, Paul was the latest to the party and indeed had been the most hostile, Peter was the least sophisticated and behaved shamefully once Jesus was arrested, and James had in some ways been the most disloyal, disbelieving and failing to follow his own brother.